dbashford/hapi-route-builder/README.md

 var RBDefault = hrb.RBDefault;
 ```

-# `RouteBuilder`
+## `RouteBuilder`

-Use the RouteBuilder by instantiating a new instance and then chaining its methods.
+Use the RouteBuilder by instantiating a new instance and then chaining its functions.
 Calling the `build` function will return the Hapi route configuration object.

 ```javascript
 var config =